Paramaribo is a city brimming with highlights, from its UNESCO-listed inner city to sunset dolphin cruises.Read more...

 The national population of Suriname stood at 541,000 in the 2012 census and is estimated at more than 550,000 today.
 This gives Suriname the sixth-lowest population density of the world’s 206 sovereign states, ahead only of Iceland, Australia, Namibia, Western Sahara and Mongolia, and the lowest population density of any country that isn’t dominated by desert or icy habitats.
 Most of Suriname’s population is confined to the coastal plain, with some 45% centred on the capital Paramaribo and another 33% split across the small but relatively urbanised neighbouring districts of Wanica, Para and Commewijne.
 The rest of the country is very thinly populated, with the only other towns of any stature outside a 50km radius of the capital being Nieuw Nickerie and at a stretch Moengo, Albina, Apoera and Wageningen.

-Children in traditional Amerindian dress © Ariadne Van Zandbergen
+Suriname has a strong Amerindian heritage © Ariadne Van Zandbergen

 Although Suriname has a small population, ethnic diversity is high, reflecting several waves of forced and voluntary migration since the post-Columbian era.
 The oldest inhabitants of the country are the indigenous Amerindians; the major population groups are Hindustanis, Marrons, Creoles and Javanese, while the country also supports small numbers of Europeans, Chinese, Sephardic Jews and Brazilians.